-Analyze the world’s health levels and trends in one interactive tool.
-Use treemaps, maps, and other charts to compare causes within a country, compare countries with regions or the world, and explore patterns and trends by country, age, and gender.
-Drill from a global view into specific details.
+Analyze data about India’s health levels and trends from 1990 to 2019 in this interactive tool.
+Use treemaps, maps, arrow diagrams, and other charts to compare causes and risks and explore patterns and trends by age and sex.
+Drill from a national view into specific details.
+Compare expected and observed trends.
 Watch how disease patterns have changed over time.
 See which causes of death and disability are having more impact and which are waning.

 Use this dynamic tool to explore patterns in population trends from 2017 to 2100.
 The interactive tool reveals changes in population structures and fertility rate, based on progress toward SDG pace of female educational attainment and access to contraception.

 IHME's COVID-19 projections were developed in response to requests from the University of Washington School of Medicine and other US hospital systems and state governments working to determine when COVID-19 would overwhelm their ability to care for patients.
 The forecasts show demand for hospital services, reported and excess deaths due to COVID-19, rates of infection and testing, and the impact of social distancing, organized by country and state (for select locations).

 With this dynamic map visualization tool, explore local patterns in child stunting, wasting, and underweight across all low- and middle-income countries from 2000 to 2017.
 Observe trends at multiple spatial scales and search to view trends in specific countries and local areas.